- Olive leaf extract

-Drevied from fresh or dried leaves of olive plant.
-Both the leaves and the extract have been used to treat infections, inflammation, diabetes, and hypertension.
-A major component of olive leaf, oleuropein, has antioxidant properties (1).
+Derived from the olive plant, both olive leaves and the extract have been used to treat infections, inflammation, diabetes, and hypertension.
+A major component of olive leaf, oleuropein, has been shown to have antioxidant (1) and anti-inflammatory activity (23).
 Because of its hypoglycemic effects, the leaf extract can induce insulin release and improve peripheral uptake of glucose (2).
-Further, the leaf extracts demonstrated antimicrobial properties (3), anti-HIV (4), and anticancer (13) (14) (15) (18) (19) properties.
-Animal studies showed antiarrhythmic, spasmolytic, diuretic (5), antihypertensive (6), analgesic (20) (21), and cholesterol lowering (7) effects.
+It also has antimicrobial (3) (22), anti-HIV (4), and anticancer (13) (14) (15) (18) (19) properties.
+Animal studies showed antiarrhythmic, spasmolytic, diuretic (5), antihypertensive (6), analgesic (20) (21), and cholesterol-lowering (7) effects.

 Mechanism of Action